 The main responsibility for the air defence fell on the shoulders of the Sea Harriers.
 We didn’t lose a single Harrier in air-to-air combat.
 The jets performed excellently and were so versatile.

 The next layer of the defence fell to the Type-42 destroyers.
 Armed with Sea Dart missiles, it was a decent weapon when it worked.
-It had previously, during an exercise, destroyed a target at 51,000 feet moving at 1,500 mph.
+It had previously, during an exercise, destroying a target at 51,000 feet moving at 1,500 mph.
 It did have one weakness though.
 The destroyers couldn’t engage targets flying low-level.

 With the enemy jets flying low, Sea Wolf missiles would be used but they were fitted only to two ships so couldn’t be used everywhere.
 Guns were the last line of defence.
 40-mm Bofors and 20-mm Oerlikon anti-aircraft guns were old and not up to standard but it was all they had.

 Ground fire or anti-aircraft fire caused the loss of six Harriers.
 The skilled pilots with air superiority made life easier for the ground troops that forced the surrender in a short time.